 - Best practices in communication with the public, including models for effective use of social media, behavioral science techniques to communicate information about risk and preparedness actions, and ways to facilitate behavior change to increase the public’s level of preparedness.

-- Actionable information to help emergency managers and planners develop and implement plans, policies, and program to reduce risk in their communities.
+- Actionable information to help emergency managers and planners develop and implement plans, policies, and programs to reduce risk in their communities.

 - Updated in-text learning aids, including sidebars, case studies, goals and outcomes, key terms, summary questions and critical thinking exercises for students.